 Spring may be just around the corner.
 Yet, for most of us, these last few weeks of winter are the hardest time of the year.
 The further north you are, the less sunlight there is.
-Additionally, the cold weather plus the abundance of infections making means this is the time of the year where we feel truly run down and at our lowest ebb.
-In other words, we are hit hard by winter fatigue.
+As this wasn’t enough, the chilly weather and the abundance of infections make you feel truly down and with zero energy to spare.
+If this is your case, you’ve been hit by the infamous winter fatigue.

 Our 5 Tips to Handle Winter Fatigue